they pull up short up of the shoulder

 on the second girl’s toenails – orange

-like the tigerlilies opening, at last, in Anna’s garden
+like the tigerlilies opening, at last, in Anna’s

 at the corner where the hangers meet the herbs